marcelodarroyo/td2svg/README.md

 ## Features

-Each box (rectangle) can have an identifier or class, so you can add styles to them.
+Each box (rectangle) can have an identifier or class in the upper-left corner.
+It enable us to adding styles to them.
 You can write your own styles below of diagram as in the next example:

 ```
         +-------